 2.)
 Honesty: Be upfront about the possibility of full-time employment, talking about possibilities for the future only if there are genuine opportunities.
 Also being honest if those opportunities don’t come to fruition.
 Honesty, it turns out, still is the best policy.

 3.)
-Welcome Feedback: Contingent workers often observe an organization from a fresh viewpoint and may have valuable insight based on other assignments they’ve had.
+Welcome Feedback: A contingent workforce often observes an organization from a fresh viewpoint and may have valuable insight based on other assignments they’ve had.
 Ask their for their opinion.
 They’ll feel more valued because they are.

 4.)
 Share Industry Insights: Often, contingent workers have the opportunity to not only break into full time opportunities at your organization, but to grow within the industry.
 Learning about larger issues and opportunities can help them grow their career even after their assignment with you is over.